owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 they're not testing full stack of the targeted web services.

-Would it be possible to wrap web services calls in a transaction and rollback data after each test, like what Rails's transactional fixture does?
+Would it be possible to wrap web services calls in a transaction and rollback data after each test, like what Rails's [transactional fixture][8] does?

 Of course!
 But let's first try to understand why making transaction rollback for web service calls is difficult: